What Is Cryptocurrency 2.0?

 What kind of application might that be?
 One example is an online storage service.
 When you store your data with Dropbox or someone similar, how do you know that they are looking after it properly?
 They might suffer a cyberattack, for example.

 In a cryptocurrency 2.0 application, your storage could be spread around a peer to peer network, with each person running software that connects them to the network.
 It is the way that bitcoin functions, but instead of mining bitcoin, the software might encrypt and store a tiny part of your file.
-That would make it difficult for any one entity to steal your files because they wouldn’t be one single place to go and get them.
+That would make it difficult for any single entity to steal your files because they wouldn’t be one single place to go and get them.

 A New Kind of Facebook